gabealeman/CartDetails-Magento2/README.md

 ## Installation

->    Step 1: Simple unpack to your Magento root directory
+>    Unpack under Magento root directory

->    Step 2: Now you are able to  get short descrtion in for template file with `<?php echo $_item->getProduct()->getData('short_description');?>`
+>    Now you are able to  get short descrtion in for template file with `<?php echo $_item->getProduct()->getData('short_description');?>`